Multiscale scanning with nuisance parameters

-Note, that the above observation is not restricted to Gaussian model only, but also occurs in more general models.
+Note, that the above observation is not restricted to {a} Gaussian model only, {it effectively} occurs in any model {where the nuisance parameter is estimated and naively plugged into the scan statistic}.
 The largest scales will in general contribute to the distribution-free statistic $M_n$ in \eqref{eq:Mn}, but will under mild assumptions on $T_R$ (local means) not contribute to $T_n$ in \eqref{eq:Tn} as argued above.
-Hence, this problem is universal and not a specifically Gaussian one.

-As a consequence, we have to carefully incorporate the influence of estimating global parameters in multiscale scanning in such a way that we allow for a large as possible range of scales.
-This is the starting point for the subsequent invariance principle in Section \ref{subsec:theory}, which is at the heart of AMS.
-Afterwards, in Section \ref{subsec:microscopy}, we illustrate a different scenario - a base signal, which is not known beforehand, has to be incorporated into the multiscale statistic $T_n$ and hence needs to be estimated from the data.